nootkan/classic-press-formspammertrap-plugin/README.txt

 * Processes form submissions and sends them via email
 * **🆕 Stores all form submissions in the database for admin management**
 * **🆕 Provides import/export capabilities for data management and migration**
+* **🆕 Stores color customization preferences in the database**
 * May temporarily store uploaded files based on retention settings
 * Uses session data temporarily for spam protection
 * May log basic form submission data if logging is enabled
 * Automatically deletes uploaded files according to configured retention periods
-* **🆕 Completely removes ALL data including form submissions when plugin is deleted**
+* **🆕 Completely removes ALL data including form submissions and color settings when plugin is deleted**
 * Respects visitor privacy while maintaining security

 **🆕 Form Submissions Privacy:**